 The Need for Hypotheses in Informatics

 NOTE added 28 Feb 2006Most of this document was written before the UKCRC initiative on Research Grand challenges.
-Several of the grand challenge proposals that emerged within that initiative are examples of the proposals made in this document to think of the research problems as much broader than traditional computer science, especially
+Several of the grand challenge proposals that emerged within that initiative are examples of the view reported in this document.
+They presented computing research problems beyond the scope of "traditional" computer science, especially

 NOTE Added 19 Dec 2004The UKCRC Grand Challenge initiative proposed in 2003, illustrates some of the points made below about different kinds of research.

 Discussions of Grand Challenge 5 ('Architecture of Brain and Mind'), which is one of the long term grand challenges with no definite end point (like many scientific and medical grand challenges), raised the difficult question of how to identify progress.

 This is an issue addressed in a very relevant way in the writings of Imre Lakatos, who extended some of the ideas of Karl Popper by making a distinction between 'progressive' and 'degenerating' research programmes, where the important point is that it may be impossible to decide whether a research programme is of one type or another at early stages in the programme: the decision requires analysis of an extended period of research.
 There are many internet sites discussing, summarising, criticising or reproducing Lakatos papers.
 A very short summary of his ideas can be found here.
 A slightly longer summary can be found here.

 In the context of Grand Challenge 5 I offered a scenario-based methodology that is useful both for planning research and for evaluating it, based on development of a large collection of (partially) ordered scenarios of varying depth and difficulty.
 The methodology is summarised here.
 It is also being used in connection with an ambitious EU-funded project that began in September 2004.